mosmn/Notes/sections/javascript/react/rendering.md

 }
 ```

-We leverage the `startsWith` result with the `&&` operator.
-If the condition is true, it returns the second operand (the `<li>` element), and if the condition is false, it's ignored.
+- We use the `&&` operator to conditionally render an animal if it starts with the letter "L".
+- The `startsWith` method returns a boolean value, which determines whether the `<li>` element is rendered or ignored.

-## Falsy Values in JSX
+## Falsy values in JSX

-In JSX, values like `null`, `undefined`, and `false` do not render anything.
-However, values like `0` or an empty string render normally, so be aware of this behavior.
+- In JSX, values like `null`, `undefined`, and `false` do not render anything.
+- Values like `0` or an empty string (`""`) are valid in JSX and will be rendered as expected.

-# Other Ways to Render Conditionally
+## Other ways to render conditionally

-We can use `if`, `if/else`, and `switch` to conditionally render something based on different conditions.

 ```jsx
 function List(props) {